 To have all the significant members of the organization remotely join the meeting, you need to use a virtual platform.
 Remote collaborative meetings should use work from home tools like GoToMeeting, ZohoMeeting, JoinMe, etc.

 Last 2 Cents

-Holding an effective collaborative meeting is a tedious task and if not planned to keep in mind the employees’ views, skill set, and ideas it can be a colossal waste of time and resources.
+Holding an effective collaborative meeting is a tedious task, and if not planned to keep in mind the employees’ views, skill set, and ideas, it can be a colossal waste of time and resources.
 Hence, the primary thing is being inclusive so that no one feels left out.

-At the end of the day, the employees should feel valued and leave the meeting with the motivation to work for future assignments rather than calling it a waste of time.
+The employees should feel valued and leave the meeting with the motivation to work for future assignments rather than calling it a waste of time.